LOADWISE AUSTRALIA LEARNER HANDBOOK

 Access to your records

-You can access hard copy records and reports from our Learner management system, but only relating to you personally.
-You can request this access using the Learner Records Request Form.
-Access to requested records during a work day will be arranged as soon as possible and definitely within 24 hours.
+You can access electronic downloadable records and reports from our Learner management system, but only relating to you personally.
+You can also request this access by contacting Loadwise via email and requesting a Learner Records Request Form.
+Access to requested records during a workday will be arranged as soon as reasonably possible.
 Learners should note that these records cannot be taken away unless a copy is requested.
 Where photocopies are requested, Loadwise reserves the right to charge a one-off photocopy fee of $10.00.
 There is no cost to simply view records at our office.

 Loadwise is committed to the continuous improvement of our training and assessment services, Learner services and management systems.
 Central to this commitment is our approach to continuous improvement and the procedures we apply to achieve systematic and sustained improvement.
 Learners are encouraged to provide feedback to Loadwise so we can improve our services in the future.